Tom-WCL/Dataset-of-oxidation-properties-of-refractory-alloys/README.md

 ## Overview

 This repository contains the experimental database used in the study *"Advancing Refractory High-Entropy Alloy Development with AI-Predictive Models for High-Temperature Oxidation Resistance"*.
 The database was designed to train and validate machine learning models for predicting specific mass change due to oxidation in Refractory High-Entropy Alloys (RHEAs) and Refractory Complex Concentrated Alloys (RCCAs).
 It is a valuable resource for researchers in materials science, particularly those focusing on high-temperature alloy applications.
+This dataset is restricted to isothermal oxidation experiments conducted in air.
+Non-isothermal oxidation tests, cyclic oxidation tests, and oxidation experiments performed under atmospheres other than air were not included, in order to maintain consistency across the compiled records.

 ## Contents